-A salt management plan is recommended to be prepared and implemented through the subdivision agreement and subsequent condominium agreement to prevent use of chloride-based ice/snow controls (roads and sidewalks) within the site plan.
+A salt management plan is recommended to be prepared and implemented through the subdivision agreement and subsequent condominium agreement to prevent use of chloridebased ice/snow controls (roads and sidewalks) within the June 2021 conceptual site plan.
 This will minimize the potential for discharge of chloride-laden water to the natural heritage features (including wetlands) and their buffers.
 Further details on salt management are provided in the stormwater management plan (Wood 2021).